PatchCraft: Exploring Texture Patch for Efficient AI-generated Image Detection: Introduction

 The main contributions can be summarized as follows.

-\begin{itemize} \item We propose a universal fingerprint that widely exists in various AI-generated images, including GAN-based or diffusion-based generative models.
-The universal fingerprint of synthetic images is based on the inter-pixel correlation contrast between rich and poor texture regions within an image. \item Based on the universal fingerprint of synthetic images, we elaborate a novel AI-generated fake image detection approach capable of accurately identifying synthetic images generated by various generative models. \item We conduct a comprehensive AI-generated image detection benchmark including various remarkable generative models.
+\begin{itemize} \item We propose {\it Smash$\&$Reconstruction} to break the semantic information of images and enhance the texture regions of images. {\it Smash$\&$Reconstruction} makes the detector focus on the inter-pixel correlation of images and significantly boosts the generalization of the detector. \item We propose a universal fingerprint that widely exists in various AI-generated images, including GAN-based or diffusion-based generative models.
+The universal fingerprint of synthetic images is based on the inter-pixel correlation contrast between rich and poor texture regions within an image. \item We conduct a comprehensive AI-generated image detection benchmark including various remarkable generative models.
 It is convenient for follow-up studies to compare their performance with the same condition.
 Extensive experimental results show that our approach outperforms the state-of-the-art detector with a clear margin. \end{itemize}